TheKevinWang/UACHooker/README.md

 *Hooked prompt looks the exact same as the unhooked.*
 # Future
 Currently, only Detours can be used for the hooking.
 However, Polyhook2 will be supported as well in the future.
+Currently a POC.
+A more full fledged version is in the works.